lukesarausad/lukesarausad.github.io/_portfolio/portfolio-1.md

 **Project Impact:**

 SummAiry addresses the growing need for efficient content consumption and sharing especially in the exclusive real estate market in Japan.
 It helps users save time by quickly understanding article content and enables them to share insights across different social media platforms in appropriate formats, encouraging this constant flow of information.
-The project demonstrates the practical application of AI in content processing while maintaining a focus on user experience/accessibility all while combating the exclusivity of Japanese real estate.
+The project demonstrates the practical application of AI in content processing while maintaining a focus on user experience/accessibility all while combatting the exclusivity of Japanese real estate data.